franciscop/franciscop.github.io/blog/promises-and-streams-in-javascript/readme.md

 date: 2022-05-19T08:00+09:00
 ---

 Let's explore this topic in a practical way!
-I want a function that **read a file** and another that **writes a file**.
+I want a function that **reads a file** and another that **writes a file**.
 But files can be small or big, text or binary, so we want to allow them to read the whole file at once with a promise, or pipe it to another file in chunks.
 The API should look like:

 ```js
 // demo.js